-My name is Dave Jackson and I am the #1 Ranked Podcast Coach in Google.
+My name is Dave Jackson.
 I have been podcasting since 2005, and I have helped hundreds of people start a podcast.
 When I do one on one consulting, I charge $199/hr.
 The problem is there is only one of me, and so many people who want to start a podcast (and only so many hours in the day).
 So I created the School of Podcasting to help people who want to start a podcast.
 Not everyone can afford my consulting fees (and there is only one of me to go around), so I took my experience and put it into step by step tutorials.

 Other places that want to teach you how to podcast are run by salesmen.
-You don’t take your car to your dentist to get it fixed, so why would to go to a salesmen to learn?
+You don't take your car to your dentist to get it fixed, so why would to go to a salesman to learn?
 You go to an educator.
-Watch me save one of my clients HOURS of time.
+Watch me save one of my client's HOURS of time.

 When you join the School of Podcasting you get my years of experience at your fingertips, delivered in a format that you can consume at your own pace.
 Here is what you get:

 Here is a list of some of the tutorials.
 Many of these are just a few minutes in length.